Skip to main content

 Biography

-At the heart of Anna’s practice is the "Design for Change" framework, which integrates creative computing, data-driven insights, and community engagement to address pressing social and environmental challenges.
+At the heart of Anna’s practice is the "Design for Change" framework, which integrates creative computing, custom-built electroacoustic instruments, data-driven insights, and community engagement to address pressing social and environmental challenges.

 As a composer and performer, Anna’s artistic work explores sound as a bridge between technology and human senses.
-Her compositions span acousmatic, acoustic, environmental, and data-driven sound art, often blending empirical data with creative expression.
+Her compositions span acousmatic, acoustic, environmental, and data-driven sound art, often blending empirical data — such as brainwave activity, seismic monitoring, and photoplethysmographic signals — with creative expression.

 Anna’s interdisciplinary work invites audiences and collaborators to reflect on sound, data, and technology’s role in shaping a sustainable and equitable future.
 For more information on Anna's projects and publications, visit www.annatroisi.org or explore her work on UALRO, Google Scholar, and ORCID.